heathbar019/Writeups/2024-04-12-b01lers-CTF/misc_chest_mix/README.md

 ![image](https://github.com/heathbar019/Writeups/assets/114100890/f0d38a4a-0b42-4f98-99bc-e095a1ed3639)
 ![image](https://github.com/heathbar019/Writeups/assets/114100890/f59f31ae-b5b9-4dd5-a36c-0123518e3199)

 With my previous suspicions now confirmed, I started to do more research into the Minecraft save file system to see how and where the type of data were looking for is actually stored.
 What I learned is that the entire Minecraft world is split up into "regions", and these regions are made up of a 32x32 area of "chunks".
 Furthermore, these chunks are made up of a 16x16 area of blocks.
 Since the chests containing the papers we want to be searching are blocks, or technically "block_entities", we will need to be looking into the region/chunk files.
-These files can be found within a subfolder of the world directory called "region.
+These files can be found within a subfolder of the world directory called "region".

 ![image](https://github.com/heathbar019/Writeups/assets/114100890/afd9577c-5be8-48b0-bf86-d77885338357)